 - Class B Misdemeanor — Up to 6 months in jail and/or a fine of up to $1,000

-- Class C Misdemeanor — Up to 15 days in jail or a fine of up to $700
+- Class C Misdemeanor — Up to 15 days in jail; a fine of up to $700

-- Class D Misdemeanor — A fine of up to $500
+- Class D Misdemeanor — Fines up to $500

 Not all Mexico, MO criminal defense lawyers are created equal.
 Our legal team’s approach to defense is built on client focus, trial readiness, unmatched resources, and over six decades of combined expertise:

-- Strategic Resources: We utilize expert witnesses, forensic specialists, and private investigators to uncover critical details that can make or break your case.
+- Unmatched Resources: We utilize expert witnesses, forensic specialists, and private investigators to uncover critical details that can make or break your case.

-Criminal Defense FAQs for Mexico, MO
+Frequently Asked Questions About Criminal Defense in Mexico, MO

-What’s the difference between state and federal criminal charges?
+What’s the difference between state and federal charges?

 Will a criminal conviction stay on my record forever?